 The port, shipyard and university city of Rostock has enjoyed a long and fascinating history.
 The city was founded more than 800 years ago.
-Rostock’s evolution into a thriving Metropolis can be traced to the thriving trade in fish and beer, thanks to its location on the Baltic Sea.
+Rostock’s evolution into a thriving metropolis can be traced to the thriving trade in fish and beer, thanks to its location on the Baltic Sea.
 As a member of the Hanseatic league, it became one of the wealthiest cities in the Holy Roman Empire of the German nation.
-The influences of this period can still be seen in Rostock today: Many of the city walls, gates, bridges and marketplaces in the vicinity of the city’s harbour are very well-preserved and offer a fascinating insight into how Rostock would have looked in the Middle Ages.
+The influences of this period can still be seen in Rostock today: Many of the city’s walls, gates, bridges and market places near the harbour are very well preserved and offer a fascinating insight into how Rostock would have looked in the Middle Ages.
 Create your own picture!

-A tour of Rostock’s Old Town offers countless attractions to explore.
+A tour of Rostock’s Old Town offers countless sights to explore.
 Beginning with the city’s harbour, which was once the heart of the city.
-Goods were still handled here up until 1960, when the Seaport opened in Warnemünde.
-Today, the city’s harbour is a popular place for a leisurely walk, among tourists and locals alike.
+Goods were still handled here up until 1960, when the seaport opened in Warnemünde.
+Today, the harbour is a popular place for a leisurely stroll among tourists and locals alike.
 There is a varied selection of restaurants, shops, charming old stores and museum ships to explore.
 Trips around the harbour are also possible, providing an opportunity to get to know the city from a different perspective.

 From the harbour, it is just a short walk to Rostock’s other must-see attractions.
-One of these is the Marienkirche, which is best known for its astronomical clock.
+One of these is the Marienkirche church, which is best known for its astronomical clock.
 This internationally unique timepiece is located behind the church’s altar, and stands at a height of 11 metres.
 Dating from 1472, the clockwork still functions perfectly to this day, a technical masterpiece from an earlier era.
-A visit to the Neuen Markt, close to the Marienkirche, is also highly recommended.
-This was the central goods shipment point in the Middle Ages, which is why the Town Hall is also nearby.
-The market place is also encircled by magnificent gabled houses, which offer a testament to the wealth of their early inhabitants.
+A visit to the Neuen Markt market, close to the Marienkirche, is also highly recommended.
+This was the central goods shipment point in the Middle Ages, which is why the town hall is also nearby.
+The market place is also encircled by magnificent gabled houses, which stand testament to the wealth of their early inhabitants.

-As a Hanseatic city, that has thrived over many years on beer and fish, the culinary arts have not been neglected in Rostock.
+As a Hanseatic city that has thrived over many years on beer and fish, the culinary arts have not been neglected in Rostock.
 There is something to suit every palate and every budget.
-The Hopfenkeller Restaurant in Rostock’s Old Town offers traditional, home-style cooking in a rustic atmosphere, while the ‘Newport Fisch’ serves freshly-caught fish from the Warnemünder marina, with a view across the Baltic Sea.
-For a pub tour, head for the “Kröpeliner-Tor-Vorstadt” district (KTV for short), which is popular with students, where bars, restaurants and cafes jostle closely together.
+The ‘Hopfenkeller’ restaurant in Rostock’s Old Town offers traditional, home-style cooking in a rustic atmosphere, while ‘Newport Fisch’ serves freshly-caught fish from the Warnemünder marina, with a view over the Baltic Sea.
+For a pub tour, head to the popular student quarter ‘Kröpeliner-Tor-Vorstadt’ (KTV for short), where you’ll find many bars, restaurants and cafes.
 The quaint ‘Pirat’ pub is well worth a visit.
 It has been lovingly decorated to resemble a pirate ship.